Brian-Pho/Textbook-Notes/_drafts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 ### Chapter Nineteen: Understanding Queries and Signals

+- Of course, in basic research, although one can describe generally the problems one is trying to solve, one can't describe (ahead of time) what the solutions are going to be.
+In fact, as exploratory research progresses, new problems become apparent, so one can't even describe all the problems ahead of time.
+One can't make the kind of detailed plan for basic research that one can make for applying already developed technology to specic applications.
+Unfortunately, the management of DARPA was shifting from people who understood how to initiate and manage basic research to people who knew how to manage technology applications.

 ### Chapter Twenty: Progress in Computer Vision

+- Most early visual processes extract information about the visible surfaces directly, without particular regard to whether they happen to be part of a horse, or a man, or a tree. . . .
+As for the question of what additional knowledge should be brought to bear, general knowledge must be enough { general knowledge embedded in the early visual processes as general constraints, together with the geometrical consequences of the fact that the surfaces co-exist in three-dimensional space.

 ### Chapter Twenty-One: Boomtimes

+- Even though the Manseld Amendment and the Lighthill report caused diculties for basic AI research during the 1970s, the promise of important applications sustained overall funding levels from both government and industry.
+Excitement, especially about expert systems, reached a peak during the mid-1980s.
+- The boom continued with Japan's \Fifth Generation Computer Systems" project.
+That project in turn helped DARPA justify its \Strategic Computing Initiative."
+It also helped to provoke the formation of similar research eorts in Europe (such as the ALVEY Project in the United Kingdom and the European ESPRIT programme) as well as the formation of American industrial consortia for furthering advances in computer hardware.
+Assessments of some of AI's diculties and achievements, compared to some of its promises, led to the end of the boom in the late 1980s { causing what some called an \AI winter."
+I'll be describing all of these topics in subsequent chapters.

 ## Part Five: "New-Generation" Projects